aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 import test_module as tm
 ```

-The choice between the different ways of loading modules is somewhat a matter of taste and often depends on the context (there are plenty of tutorials on the internet discussing this).
+The choice between the different ways of loading modules is somewhat a matter of taste and often depends on the context (there are plenty of tutorials on the Internet discussing this).
 For this course, we adopt the following convention:

 - For `numpy` we use `import numpy as np` to import the whole content of the package and we use the shortcut `np`.